cheatsnake/backend-cheats/README_ENG.md

 -   [Kotlin](<https://en.wikipedia.org/wiki/Kotlin_(programming_language)>)
     > A kind of modern version of [Java](<https://en.wikipedia.org/wiki/Java_(programming_language)>).
 Simpler and more concise syntax, better type-safety, built-in tools for multithreading.
 One of the best choices for Android development.

-Find a good book or online tutorial in English at [this repository] (https://github.com/EbookFoundation/free-programming-books/blob/main/books/free-programming-books-langs.md).
+Find a good book or online tutorial in English at [this repository](https://github.com/EbookFoundation/free-programming-books/blob/main/books/free-programming-books-langs.md).
 There is a large collection for different languages and frameworks.

-Look for a special [awesome repository] (https://github.com/sindresorhus/awesome#programming-languages) - a resource that contains a huge number of useful links to materials for your language (libraries, cheat sheets, blogs and other various resources).
+Look for a special [awesome repository](https://github.com/sindresorhus/awesome#programming-languages) - a resource that contains a huge number of useful links to materials for your language (libraries, cheat sheets, blogs and other various resources).

 <div align="right"><a href="#top">Contents ⬆️</a></div>